 Movement is a great healer and purposeful movement gives one a sense of self respect and justification for living.

 When Nest was given a dilapidated ward (the old admission ward) to turn in to an Activity area in 2005, Nest designed a Skills Development Centre with the help of a British Occupational Therapist.
-The Scheiblers Legat of oslo, Norway generously funded the renovations; the office and rest room is named after Mrs. Liv Hatland, Board Director of the Scheiblers Legat.
+The Scheiblers Legat of Oslo, Norway, generously funded the renovations; the office and rest room is named after Mrs. Liv Hatland.

 Nest’s trained, motivated and dedicated Community Health Workers are the key to the success of the SDC.
-Their names are Inoka, Jayenthi and Madushi.
-Manager of the SDC is Sisira Jayantha who runs the beautiful Trishaw donated by GIP in Holland and the McKays in Scotland.
-The trishaw takes a few residents at a time out marketing or to a Temple, or just for an outing.
+Their names are Inoka, Samantha, Mashooda and Madushi.
+Manager of the SDC is Madushi.

 The objective of Nest CHWs is to keep trying to get as many women back to their community, as possible.
 Caring for friends and relations at home, even when they manifest a deep disturbance, is the best way.
 Treatment from an Out Patient’s Department in a Government hospital and a Consultant Psychiatrist must continue but the person should return home after the clinic.
 That is essential and to continue taking medication.